Contemporary Art

 Maurizio Cattelan, La Nona Ora, 1999, private collection.
 The piece was sold at Christie’s for $886,000 in 2001.

-“It was probably in the air,” he told a Guggenheim blogger in 2016 as “America” went on display.
-For a year, Guggenheim exhibited “America” — in a public restroom on the museum’s fifth floor for visitors to use.
+“It was probably in the air,” Cattelan told a Guggenheim blogger in 2016 when America was displayed.
+For a year, the Guggenheim exhibited America in a public restroom on the museum’s fifth floor, where visitors could use it.
 It was a hit.

 maurizio cattelan america

-“Whatever you eat, a $200 lunch or a $2 hot dog, the results are the same, toilet-wise,” he has said.
+Cattelan described the golden toilet as “1 percent art for the 99 percent,” suggesting it reflects the wealth that permeates society.
+“Whatever you eat, a $200 lunch or a $2 hot dog, the results are the same, toilet-wise,” he said.

 Get your daily dose of art